sajjadchahardoli/sajjadchahardoli/README.md

 ### Hi, Im Sajjad Chahardoli (:

-  I'm a Fullstack Developer 🛠,
+  I'm a Frontend Developer 🛠,
   You can find more about me at [SajjadChahardoli](http://sajjadchahardoli.ir/)

  <div style="display:flex;">